ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Applications

 \subsection{Imitation Learning in Real World Environments}

-\textbf{Experimental Setup.} As illustrated in Fig.~\ref{fig:il_hardware_setup}, we used a Franka Emika robotic arm equipped with a Robotiq 2F-85 gripper and four RealSense cameras to create the real-world experimental environment.
+\textbf{Experimental Setup.} As illustrated in Fig.~\ref{fig:il_hardware_setup}, we used a Franka robotic arm equipped with a Robotiq 2F-85 gripper and four RealSense cameras to create the real-world experimental environment.
 These cameras include three external RealSense D457 cameras (placed on the left, right, and top of the table) and one hand-eye RealSense D435i camera mounted at the wrist of the robotic arm.
 For simulation, we used Isaac Sim and replicated this real-world setup, including the Franka robotic arm, the operating table, camera settings, and the manipulated objects from \ours.
 We constructed the simulated scene to match the real-world experiment environment as closely as possible.

 \textbf{Task Design and Data Collection.} As shown in Fig.~\ref{fig:il_hardware_setup}, we design four challenging articulated-object manipulation tasks: (1) \textbf{PullDrawer}, (2) \textbf{OpenCabinet}, (3) \textbf{SlideShelf}, and (4) \textbf{CloseOven}.
-These tasks demand precise and flexible motions, including rotation, angled pushing, and horizontal translation (see the Appendix Sec.~\ref{subsec:IL_APP} for details).
+These tasks demand precise and flexible motions, including rotation, angled pushing, and horizontal translation (see Appendix Sec.~\ref{subsec:IL_APP}).
 Data was collected via teleoperation in both real and simulated environments, where articulated objects were randomly placed within a predefined workspace and human operators completed each task.
 For each task, we gathered 100 successful trajectories in the real world and 100 in simulation.
 Each trajectory includes RGB streams from four camera viewpoints and full proprioceptive robot states (e.g., joint positions) throughout execution.

-\textbf{Imitation Learning Algorithm.} Imitation learning (IL) methods enable robots to autonomously learn task execution by mimicking human demonstrations.
-We focused on visuomotor policy learning, where the robot learns to perform tasks from visual observations and proprioceptive feedback.
-The input to the imitation learning models consists of RGB image data from multiple camera views and the robot's proprioceptive states.
-The output is the robot control signals, such as joint positions, enabling end-to-end task execution.
-We used two state-of-the-art imitation learning methods, Action Chunking Transformer (ACT)~\cite{zhao2023learningfinegrainedbimanualmanipulation} and Diffusion Policy (DP)~\cite{chi2023diffusion}, to train the robotic policies for the articulated object manipulation task.
+\textbf{Imitation Learning Algorithm.} We used two canonical imitation learning baselines, Action Chunking Transformer (ACT)~\citep{zhao2023learningfinegrainedbimanualmanipulation} and Diffusion Policy (DP)~\citep{chi2023diffusion}, to train the robotic policies for the articulated object manipulation task (more details in Appendix Sec.~\ref{subsec:IL_APP}).